OpenFn/kit/packages/cli/README.md

 To see an example workflow, run the test command with `openfn test`.

-A workflow has a structure like this:
+A workflow has a structure like this (better documentation is coming soon):

 ```
 {